anestistsio/QuizApp/README.md

 * **SelectCategory** – lets the playing team pick a quiz category and view current scores.
 * **MainGame** – displays questions, handles the countdown timer and determines whether answers are correct.
 * **GameOver** – shows the final result and offers rematch or share options.
-* **FirebaseDBHelper** – communicates with Firebase Realtime Database to load questions and mark them as shown.
+* **QuestionRepository** – abstracts data access for quiz questions.
+The default implementation `FirebaseQuestionRepository` communicates with Firebase Realtime Database to load questions and mark them as shown.
 * **GameState** – a serializable object used by `ActivityDataStore` to pass the current game state between activities.
 * **NotificationService** – Firebase Messaging Service used for push notifications.